 It is among the most important rules of business: to be successful, your company must provide satisfying services to retain its customers.
+And there are some serious benefits for improving the CRM systems in the airline industry.

 As a rule of thumb, acquiring a new customer costs around five times as much as winning business from people who've bought from you before.
 What’s more, marketing campaigns aimed at existing customers are more likely to be effective than those targeting new business.
 They also cost less money and give you a stable cash flow.